 Notice the comments on a recent video, promoted by Youtube, encouraging immigration.
 Many people are refusing to accept this propaganda, which is so different from their own experience of the recent migrants to Europe.
 But without christian virtue to direct this reaction to the good, many people commit the sin of wrath.

 When young people start investigating our culture and traditions some of them begin to reassess our religion.
 In spite of being perhaps the only institution left which retains conservative teachings about gender, marriage, contraception and abortion, powerful elements in the church appear to be trying to obfuscate or distance themselves from such teachings.
-Much media associated with the church appears to communicate a message that immigration from unchristian cultures is unconditionally wonderful, that we should become uncritically committed to a political program advanced by atheistic misanthropes in the name of environmentalism, while truth is unclear.
+Much media associated with the church appears to communicate a message that mass immigration from unchristian cultures is unconditionally wonderful, that we should become uncritically committed to a political program advanced by atheistic misanthropes in the name of environmentalism, while truth is unclear.
 How the laity could be compelled to accept any particular political program when nothing is ‘black and white’ is also left unclear.
 The church is being drowned in the poz remembered from childhood, and affiliated with a political program with which much of the conservative leaning youth does not agree, which they rightly understand to be part of an attempt to undermine what remains of Christendom.

 The reason our culture is being destroyed is because Christ, the ultimate standard of goodness and truth, is at the centre of it.
 The gospels are very clear that evil will try to destroy good, and our culture was good because it was based upon the truth of Christ.
 “If the world hates you, be sure that it hated me before it learned to hate you.”
 John 15:18.
 The church, as the heart of our culture, is under attack and yet its functionaries appear to act as if this were not the case and that evil did not exist.
 The media will take every opportunity it can to spread untruth about the church and stoke confusion and loathing.